fk1blow/haplea/docs/Indexing.md

         - update the `postings_map` for each section of a document's RecipeData
         - iterate over the `postings_map` and for each entry, update the index' dictionary itself(upsert)

-## Todo

-- storing user files and app config?
-    - recupe stored in `~/Documents/Haplea`
-    - config stored in `~/Library/Application Support/Haplea/`
-        - not really needed atm
-    - define a `paths` module
-- feed the dictionary with actual files
-    - get the user's document path
-        - how do we get all the recipes without using too much memory?
-    - feed each document/recipe to the reverse index

 ## Ngrams

 - ngram generation